dassangita844/Dynamic_Panel_Data_Analysis/README.md

 ## **Acknowledgment**

-Special thanks to **Rabindra Bharati University** for organizing the workshop and to **Prof. Tusher Nandi** for providing the dataset and sharing his invaluable insights on static panel data analysis.
+Special thanks to **Rabindra Bharati University** for organizing the workshop and to **Prof. Tusher Nandi** for providing the dataset and sharing his invaluable insights on Dynamic panel data analysis.

 ## Table of Contents